 I’m a fan of Sarah Thompson’s work.
 That’s no secret, so this review isn’t entirely unbiased.
 I still prefer her first book.
 If for no other reason that it felt more like she wrote it herself.
 But I’m also happy that I bought her second book.
 I hope Sarah continues publishing design books in the future.
 She has, in my opinion, changed everything when it comes to wire weaving books.

 I’m already writing some tutorials for my own jewelry designs now that I’ve gotten back into the wire weaving groove.
 Check out my next post where I share my favorite necklace clasp.
 It’s a super easy and elegant infinity clasp that will add the perfect finishing touch to all of your wire-wrapped pendants.
-I make my infinity clasp in three different sizes and wire gauges, so it’s a very versatile component.
+I make my infinity clasp in three different sizes and wire gauges, so it’s a very versatile component that works with a whole spectrum of chain weights.

 Until next time, my friend, go make something beautiful!